Archdiocese of Newark: 1937 to 1986

 After Walsh died in 1952, Pope Pius XII that same year named Bishop Thomas Boland from the Diocese of Paterson as the second archbishop of Newark.
 Boland founded St. Joseph Regional High School in Montvale, Immaculate Heart Academy in Washington Township, and Paramus Catholic High School in Paramus in the 1960s.
 In January 1969, a group of 20 priests of the archdiocese accused Boland of adopting a "white racist attitude" toward African Americans".
 In response, Boland issued a seven-page report that outlined the programs the archdiocese had taken in regard to African-Americans.
 Boland retired in 1974.

 Bishop Peter Gerety from the Diocese of Portland was the third archbishop of Newark, appointed by Pope Paul VI in 1974.
 During his 12-year tenure in Newark, Gerety created the Office of Pastoral Renewal and began a ministry to divorced Catholics.
 The Office of Pastoral Renewal evolved into RENEW International, an organization based in Plainfield that provides resources for small Christian communities in the United States, Canada and Third World countries.
 Gerety established the Archbishop's Annual Appeal in 1975, and supported the charismatic and ecumenical movements.
-He also established the Archbishop Gerety Fund for Ecclesiastical History to advance studies in ecclesiastical history, especially the history of Catholicism in the United States.
+He also established a fund to advance studies in ecclesiastical history, especially the history of Catholicism in the United States.

 In November 1981, Pope John Paul II erected the Diocese of Metuchen, designating it as a suffragan see of the Archdiocese of Newark.
-In 1984, Gerety ordered People of Hope, a charismatic Catholic community in the archdiocese, to sever its relationship with Sword of the Spirit, a nationwide conference of charismatic groups, citing its authoritarian practices.
-People of Hope said that they were not subject to Gerety's authority.

 1986 to 2016

 Gerety retired in 1986.
 His replacement was Bishop Theodore McCarrick from the Diocese of Metuchen, named to Newark by Pope John Paul II in 1986.
 During his tenure, McCarrick established the Office of Evangelization, ministries for Hispanics and victims of HIV/AIDS, and a drug prevention program.
-He also promoted vocations, and ordained 200 priests for the archdiocese.
+He also ordained 200 priests for the archdiocese.
 McCarrick became known as an advocate for social justice, once saying, "[T]he Church cannot be authentic unless it takes care of the poor, the newcomers, the needy."
 He became archbishop of the Archdiocese of Washington in 2000.